 A PFD is more than just a piece of gear; it's a safety device and an essential part of any water-based adventure.
 There are tons of options you could choose from to keep you safe, and while any US Coast Guard-approved jacket meets the minimum safety requirements, not all are the right fit for your individual needs.
 We tested these jackets for months to assess how comfortable they are, how well they fit folks of many sizes and shapes, and what they're best used for.
 We pushed each one to see how it stacks up to the competition, and here's how we did it.

 To gauge fit, we asked a ton of our friends to wear every PFD.
 They all judged how well it conformed to their specific shape and size, taking note of areas that didn't fit quite right, things that felt off, and pieces they enjoyed.
 Unisex models were tested on men and women that fall within the specified size, and women's models were tested by women of varying body shapes and bust sizes.
-Each was evaluated on how well they are able to conform to the variable shapes of humans that they are advertised to fit.

 To test the adjustability of each PFD, we tested the range of measurements each claims to accommodate.
 Beyond how well they can fit that range, we also considered how easily they do so.
 We tested how well the straps adjust and how easy it is to change each one's size for a new wearer.
 We checked each to see if they run large, small, or true to size.
-And though we tested just one size of each model, we also considered how many other sizes are available and considered if that range is likely to satisfy the diversity of life jacket wearers.
+And though we tested just one size of each model, we also considered how many other sizes are available and whether that range is likely to satisfy the diversity of life jacket wearers.

 Comfort and Mobility